novoalab/codonAutocorrelation/README.md

 # codonAutocorrelation
-Compute codon autocorrelation (aka codon covariation, codon reuse, codon pair usage) from fasta sequences This code was used in the analyses of the manuscript *'Elucidation of codon usage signatures across the domains of life'* (Novoa et al., Mol Biol Evol 2019), available here: https://doi.org/10.1093/molbev/msz124
+Compute codon autocorrelation (aka codon covariation, codon reuse, codon pair usage) from fasta sequences.

+This code was used in the analyses of the manuscript *'Elucidation of codon usage signatures across the domains of life'* (Novoa et al., Mol Biol Evol 2019), available here: https://doi.org/10.1093/molbev/msz124

 ## What is codon autocorrelation?